i-dipanshu/devops/Containers/README.md

 - Basically, containers are just `isolation of some resources on machine`

-## Docker and its Architecture
+## Docker
 - Docker is `container platform` which has major role in making the container what is it today.
-- It helps us to manage and control a container.
+- It helps us to create, manage and control a container.
 ## cgroup
 - **cgroup:** kernel features which allows allocates resources to different collection of processes
 ```bash